SIP Calculator

 For example, Rohan, a 28-year-old software engineer, sets up a Regular SIP of ₹3,000/month in a diversified equity fund.
 He continues this without changing the amount for the next 10 years.

-Its perfect for those who prefer steady and predictable investing.
+It's perfect for those who prefer steady and predictable investing.

-2. Top-Up SIP (Step-Up SIP)
+2. Top-Up SIP

 As your income grows, so can your SIP.
 This type lets you increase your investment amount at regular intervals - usually yearly.